The Project

 Wooderson Solar Farm’s location was chosen for its capacity for solar generation, proximity to transmission lines, accessibility and our ability to achieve the project goals with minimal environmental and community impacts.

-The Project will consist of approximately 980,000 solar panels capable of generating 450 MW of electricity and associated infrastructure including access tracks, electrical reticulation cables, a substation and switching yard.
+The Project will consist of approximately 980,000 solar panels capable of generating 450 MW of electricity and a battery energy storage system with associated infrastructure including access tracks, electrical reticulation cables, a substation and switching yard.

 The Wooderson Solar Farm project will supply the National Electricity Market (NEM) with electricity generated from solar power.
 Key features include: